Ed-Gilmour/Lincolns-Path/Assets/Settings/ReadMe.md

-TRY 2 OTHER WEBGL TEMPLATES
+TRY THIRD WEB TEMPLATE
+For builds
+- Put the page background in TemplateData
-For builds paste this before the closing header in index.html
+- Paste this before the closing header in index.html
 <style>
     body {
     margin: 0;